Authentication

 View as Markdown

 Authentication links the CLI and API to your Astro AI account.
 You need it to push agents to the registry, access private deployments, and call protected endpoints.
-Sign in with ast login — an account is required.
-If you don’t have one, join the waitlist.
+Sign in with ast login (an account is required).
+If you don’t have one, sign up.

 How it works